-On November 24, 2020, the Company announced the closing of an underwritten public offering for gross proceeds of approximately \$6.0 million, which included the full exercise of the underwriter's over-allotment option to purchase additional shares, prior to deducting underwriting discounts and commissions and offering expenses payable by the Company.
+On November 24, 2020, the Company announced the closing of an underwritten public offering for gross proceeds of approximately \$.0 million, which included the full exercise of the underwriter's over-allotment option to purchase additional shares, prior to deducting underwriting discounts and commissions and offering expenses payable by the Company.
 The offering was comprised of 14,189,189 shares of common stock at a price to the public of \$0.37 per share.
 The Company granted the underwriter a 45-day option to purchase up to 2,128,378 additional shares of common stock of the Company at the public offering price, less underwriting discounts and commissions.
 The underwriter exercised its option in full to purchase 2,128,378 additional shares of common stock, which the indicated gross proceeds reflect.
-The Company intends to use the net proceeds of the offering primarily to continue funding our pre-clinical development of our SARS-CoV-2 vaccine, Terra CoV-2 and our lantibiotics program and for general corporate purposes, including research and development activities, capital expenditures and working capital.
-Dr. Frederick Telling who is a Director of the Company's Audit Committee.
+The Company intends to use the net proceeds of the offering primarily to continue funding our pre-clinical development of our SARS-CoV-2 vaccine candidates, Terra CoV-2 and NT-CoV2-1, and our lantibiotics program and for general corporate purposes, including research and development activities, capital expenditures and working capital.
+Dr. Frederick Telling who is a Director of the Company, participated in the offering through the purchase of 100,000 shares of the Company's common stock.
+Dr. Telling's participation was approved by the Company's Audit Committee.